 living room (in progress)

 This room has been updated in stages.
 Stage 1: mostly furniture and paint (other than the new floors).
 We also gave the fireplace a facelift, made these mantels, and added these diy wood curtain rods.
 In fall of 2016, we completed stage 2: a new fireplace and bookcases.
 The entire downstairs is painted Agreeable Gray by Sherwin Williams.

 The main staple here is my great grandmother’s dining set that I refinished.
 Otherwise, paint and a new chandelier gave this space all it needs… for now.
 The entire downstairs is painted Agreeable Gray by Sherwin Williams.

 kitchen/breakfast area before

-kitchen/breakfast area (in progress)
+kitchen/breakfast area (after)

 family room before